JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 2. Leveraging on AI ✅ *Using Windsurf and Cursor*
 3. Doing less in total and more of what has a real impact

+Reading: *excuse alert, this is beeen a year mor of creating than consuming*

+And that makes...xyz/12 books.

+But, I got to know this is possible: https://kindlemodding.org/

 {{< /details >}}